 The design of the exhibit will also determine what kind of shots are possible.
 Many enclosures are totally unsuitable for photography.

 I find looking down into a pen frustrating.
-There are few compositions I want from the air.
+There are very few compositions I want to draw from above.
 If I want anything, I want eye contact, if possible at ground level.

-The best enclosures are sightly raised with a moat as a barrier.
+The best enclosures are slightly raised with a moat as a barrier.
 I don’t like dirty glass and certainly not chicken wire.

 All you can do about chicken wire is to zoom in on your subject while you are close to the wire.
 That helps to diffuse the wire enough to get some reference shots.
 You can’t do much about dirty windows but a polarizer will help with reflections at least.

-Remember you can’t use a flash on glass either.
+Remember you can’t use a flash on the glass either.
 Remember to set your camera to a low F-stop and/or raise the ISO setting.
 You need a fast shutter speed.
 As a guide, set the shutter speed at 1.5x the focal length.
-If you are shooting at 200mm, you will need to hand hold at 1/300th sec.
+If you are shooting at 200mm, you will need to handhold at 1/300th sec.

 If the light is very low you will need a tripod.

 What better way to spend a day.
 Long country walks are one of life’s great pleasures.

 Keep your camera to hand and hope for some luck.
 There’s only one rule; if you don’t bring your camera you’ll see something amazing.